 Their trail system here is amazing, and they even have their own app – Russell Lands Trail app — so you can be sure you’ll never get lost.

-While I was visiting, I took a horseback ride so I could explore some of the trail system, and I cannot recommend it enough!
+While I was visiting, I took a horseback ride so I could explore some of the trail systems, and I cannot recommend it enough!
 The horses were so beautiful and gentle, the guides really helpful, and the ride through the forest and around the lake opened up to spectacular views.
 They even take pictures of you on your horse along the way and email them to you.

 They have a few different rides to choose from, so you can visit again and again and always see something new.